Tag: I Ching

 And it nagged at him that something vital waited to be perceived, if he could only loosen his grip on his habitual, strictly methodical approach to such evidence.
 That morning, he had reread a marked passage from a volume he carried in his travelling library, an old work by the British physiologist William Benjamin Carpenter, something about knowledge arriving through circuits of which the thinker remains unaware.
 “Unconscious cerebration,” Carpenter called it.
 Not instinct, exactly, but a deeper faculty, which underlies reason.
 It reminded him of something the Chinese publican had said to him offhandedly: that a man may fix his gaze too closely on the fragments of a thing, and so miss the thing itself.
 Forster, who did not consider himself a mystic, found the idea returning to him incessantly in recent days, like a tiny pebble he could not get out of the sock of his reason.
 Yet oddly persuasive.
 The detective was, like Carpenter, a committed empiricist, but it seemed to him of late that a narrow channel might exist between the Western scholar’s rigid concepts and the Buddhist’s drifting brushstroke.
 Whence come our “hunches,” our “insights,” our “intuition”? he mused as he crunched along, his plain walking stick, little more than a trimmed length of hardwood, tapped lightly at the ground as he pondered.
 That solution to a problem suddenly flashing into the mind unbidden: whence does it arise?
 Its quiet elaboration occurring beneath the awareness.

-Towards the Junction Hotel end, the outlook was much improved, a man here and there repairing an eccentrically designed but spotless and sturdy cabin, or watering a vegetable garden; women in loose cotton trousers and indigo tunics, sleeves rolled to the elbow as they stooped and rose, pegged laundry to low-strung lines between sheds.
+Towards the Junction Hotel end, the outlook was much improved, with a man repairing an eccentrically designed but spotless and sturdy cabin, or watering a vegetable garden; women in loose cotton trousers and indigo tunics, sleeves rolled to the elbow as they stooped and rose, pegged laundry to low-strung lines between sheds.
 Beneath a couple of pepper trees in a scorched yard, half a dozen children clad in faded cotton shrieked with delight as they played a game of bat and ball.
 A little further along he spotted Mow Fung’s own eldest daughter Lena, appearing wraithlike in the haze, suspended in a shimmer of mirage.
 She was some distance off, walking in his general direction along a track that led into the dusty street.
 As she came nearer, she recognised the detective and offered a pleasant smile and nod, gesturing that she was on her way elsewhere.
 He paused under the eaves of the Junction Hotel and glanced at the door.
 And just at that moment the proprietor appeared from around the corner of his premises, wearing his habitual loose trousers and black satin Chinese “melon rind” cap.

 Forster settled into one of two comfortable cane chairs arranged on either side of a small table in the corner of the Junction’s exaggeratedly named Tea House, where his acquaintance had guided him with quiet formality.
 Actually an interior room, it lay beyond public access, tucked behind the family quarters and adjoining a dim little chamber that might have been a storeroom – it was hard to say.
 Shelves lined the far wall, crowded with potted plants that leaned gently toward the filtered light.
 The tearoom itself was reached through a plain, easily overlooked door, and Forster had the distinct sense of being ushered into an inner sanctum, not merely for the warren-like route that led him there, but for the subtle change in the publican’s bearing as they entered: an attitude approaching deference, tinged with the protective instinct of a man offering something precious to one who might not recognise it.
 Perhaps his one or two official visits to the hotel since the post-mortem had earned him Mow Fung’s trust.
 It was an unintended but welcome result for a city detective newly stationed in the district, slowly learning the elusive protocols of rural trust.